 It's easy to judge others for actions that many of us integrate into our daily lives without a second thought but doing so makes cleanliness a moral absolute and encourages shaming of whoever isn’t meeting your particular standards.
 That person could well be neurodivergent or reckoning with their mental health or trauma – or a combination of all three.

-Libby (she/they) is 25 and has struggled with poor hygiene thanks to a combination of trauma and sensory issues since they were a teenager.
+Libby (she/they) is 25 and lives in Newport and has struggled with poor hygiene thanks to a combination of trauma and sensory issues since they were a teenager.
 They tell R29 about the complicated reasons they can go months on end without brushing their teeth, and why we need to work on questioning our automatic responses to other people’s hygiene.

 "I think I've always struggled with hygiene.
 It was definitely due to a lack of motivation and sensory issues at first.
 But when I was at university it got really bad.
 At first it was linked to experiencing psychotic symptoms – I believed that there were cameras in the shower head at my university, so I stopped showering.
 After a while I managed to build up the courage to shower again but would shower in my underwear.